SimonSiefke/vscode-memory-leak-finder/.devcontainer/README.md

 The container automatically runs:
 - `npm ci` - Install dependencies
-- `npm run build` - Build the project

 ## Development Workflow

-1. The container will automatically install dependencies and build the project
+1. The container will automatically install dependencies
 2. Use `npm test` to run tests
 3. Use `npm run e2e` to run end-to-end tests
-4. Use `npm run format` to format code with Prettier
+4. Use `npm run build` to build the project

 ## Troubleshooting